Zerstörergeschwader 26: World War II

-In 1939 the production of Bf 110s precluded the equipment of Zerstorer wings with the type.
+In 1939 the production of Bf 110s precluded the equipment of Zerstörer wings with the type.
 The heavy fighter was intended as a long-range fighter escort, air superiority and anti-bomber aircraft weapon.
 The Zerstörergeschwader adopted the Messerschmitt Bf 109D, single-engine interceptor until the Bf 110 became available.
 The ZG 26's III gruppe was give temporary Jagdgruppe (fighter group) designations.
 In the case of III./ZG 26 it was renamed JGr 126.
 This formally ended during the Phoney War when III./ZG 26 exchanged the Bf 109 for the Bf 110 and reverted to its original identity.
 On 31 August 1939, Stab.
 I., and II./ZG 26 were under the command of Luftgau XI at Hannover.
 Luftgau VI, headquartered at Werl, controlled III./ZG 26.

 On 1 September 1939 the German Wehrmacht began the Invasion of Poland beginning World War II in Europe.
 ZG 26, based in northern and western Germany served in the air defence role during the Phoney War phases of the war.
 The wing defended the German North Sea coast from incursions by RAF Bomber Command.
 On 29 September 1939, a No. 144 Squadron RAF Handley-Page Hampden was shot down by Günther Specht.
 Four were claimed by ZG 26 pilots.
 The future German ace lost an eye on 3 December in combat with a No. 38 Squadron RAF Wellington.

 On 6 December ZG 26 incurred one of its first casualties when a Bf 110 from 2./ZG 26 collided with an Avro Anson from No. 209 Squadron RAF 70 miles north of Texel.
 I./ZG 26 transferred to Stab./ZG 26 from the control of JG 1 on 11 December bring existing groups under the direct control of the command, Stab, staffel (Squadron).
 On 14 December 1939, 12 Vickers Wellington bombers on an anti-shipping patrol were spotted.
 Four Bf 110s from 2./ZG 26 at Jever, with support from II./JG 77 Messerschmitt Bf 109s, intercepted and shot down five British bombers.
 Air Officer Commanding No. 3 Group RAF, Jackie Baldwin, likened the mission to the charge of the light brigade.